mrpatg/af-qa/README.md

 * Verify all links are relative (//page) and not (http://devsite.com/page).
 This includes images.
 * Verify no dead or empty pages with no content
 * Check for spelling mistakes or innacurate or out of date information.
+* Ask the developer to create a test content page with the html file located in this repository, if they have not done so already.
+This will be used later in Browser Testing

 ### Accessability Testing
 * Verify color choices have enough contract with page elements to accomodate color blind users.